sergeyzolotukhin/learn-java-gradle/docs/aws/IAM.md

-The Identity and Access Management (IAM)
+The Identity and Access Management (IAM) - works on global level (not region )
 * authentication
 * authorization